camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 4. Verify with your mocking library that your business service methods were called as expected.

 This is the helper method used to verify the workflow engine arrived in a specific user task, and complete that task with passing on some variables.
-As you can see, [a user task behaves like a service task with the type `io.camunda.zeebe:userTask`](/docs/components/modeler/bpmn/user-tasks/):
+[A user task behaves like a service task with the type `io.camunda.zeebe:userTask`](/docs/components/modeler/bpmn/user-tasks/):

 ```java
 public void waitForUserTaskAndComplete(String userTaskId, Map<String, Object> variables) {